godotengine/godot-docs/tutorials/rendering/viewports.rst

 is basically the universe that links physics and rendering together.
 Node3D-based nodes will register using the World3D of the closest Viewport.
-By default, newly created Viewports do not contain a World3D but use the same as their parent Viewport (the Root Viewport always contains a World3D, which is the one objects are rendered to by default).
+By default, newly created Viewports do not contain a World3D but use the same as their parent Viewport.
+The Root Viewport always contains a World3D, which is the one objects are rendered to by default.

 A :ref:`World3D <class_World3D>` can
 be set in a :ref:`Viewport <class_Viewport>` using the :ref:`World 3D<class_Viewport_property_world_3d>` property, that will separate